 Middle School-Middle School parents and students receive notification of grades frequently through School Speak and Thursday Folder communications.
 Often teachers request electronic signatures with grade disclosed.
 Teachers may also select to notify parents of progress via email, phone calls or through a meeting.
-Parents are asked to continually check School Speak.
+Parents are asked to continually check SchoolSpeak.
 Student progress will be updated electronically for all students every two weeks, if not sooner.
+Parents are encouraged to contact bgutowski@eriedayschool.com if there is issue retrieving information from SchoolSpeak.